When was the last time you revised your return policy?

-Listen, I get it - as small business owners, we need to keep overhead as low as possible.
-But, is that $10 really worth losing that customer - potentially worth hundreds or even thousands of dollars over their lifetime - forever?
+Listen, I get it - whether your store is just starting our or growing rapidly, you want to keep overhead as low as possible.
+But is that $10 really worth losing that customer - potentially worth hundreds or even thousands of dollars over their lifetime - forever?

 Free trials take free returns to a whole new level.
 It’s like going to a car dealership; If you’re serious about buying, they’ll let you take the car home for a weekend to see if you like it.

 One of them is offering a 7-day free trial of their glasses.